bcgov/data-publication/pages/dps_bcdc_w.md

 	+ A user is then required to request permission through the [IPP office form](https://forms.gov.bc.ca/copyright-permission-request) and does have a fee associated with it.
 1. [Open Government Licence - British Columbia](https://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61)

    It is recommended to publish data under an Open Government Licence, where possible, as it is much more permissive.
-Some tools require this license to be applied, like Shiny.

    To publish a dataset under OGL-BC, [follow the full steps here](open_data_w.md) but in brief you will need to obtain the required authorizations as noted in the [Open Data Assessment and Checklist](https://www2.gov.bc.ca/assets/download/97CF56DB283D4AE08968E4A4C7538D65).
 These include: